 Human research includes interventional research, non-interventional clinical research, other health research, research involving human biospecimens and any other research involving information obtained from human beings.

 All research involving the administration of drugs, chemical agents or vaccines to humans or devices in humans must be considered by a HREC to assess the appropriateness of their use.
-If such research is part of an Australian-based clinical trial, then it may need to be notified to or approved by the Therapeutic Goods Administration (TGA), which administers the Clinical Trials Notification (CTN)/Approval (CTA) schemes.
+If such research is part of an Australian-based clinical trial, then it may need to be notified to or approved by the Therapeutic Goods Administration (TGA), which administers the Clinical Trials Notification (CTN)/ Approval (CTA) schemes.
 This does not apply to clinical trials in which registered or listed medicines or medical devices are used within the conditions of their marketing approval.
-Further information on the CTN/CTA schemes can be obtained from the TGA website.
+Further information on the CTN/CTA schemes can be obtained from TGA – Clinical trials.

 The s95 guidelines apply where the proposed research is medical research involving the use of personal information (including sensitive information) held by a Commonwealth Agency, and it is impractical to seek consent.